smcasillas1/Capstone/README.md

      1. Read HTML text information from Website that contains Ohio City and County Mapping
      2. Created data frame for parsed data
-     3. Removed Zip Code column since it's out of scope of this project
+     3. Removed Zip Code since it's out of scope of this project
      4. Added state name to dataset
-     5. Created column city_size based on criteria using FOR LOOP and Conditional Statement**
-     6. Use inner-join for crime datasets with City and County file to have all necessary information in one master file**
+     5. Corrected the County names for 11 cities
+     6. Removed null rows for blank Cities
+     7. Created criteria for City size:
+          - Small: < 100K
+          - Medium: > 100K & < 400K
+          - Large: > 400K
+     9. Inner-joined Crime dataset with Cities and Counties
-     8. Export content into a .csv
+     10. Exported joined data set into a .csv

 ## Data Analysis Process